pebblecode/passport-saml/README.md

 * `protocol`: protocol for callback; will be combined with path and server host information to construct callback url if `callbackUrl` is not specified (default: `https://`)
 * `callbackUrl`: full callbackUrl (overrides path if supplied)
 * `entryPoint`: identity provider entrypoint
+* `additionalEntryPointParams`: additional url parameters to add to the target url (as a key/value hash)
 * `issuer`: issuer string to supply to identity provider
 * `cert`: see 'security and signatures'
 * `privateCert`: see 'security and signatures'